joelparkerhenderson/system-quality-attributes/doc/failure-transparency/index.md

 </span>

+**Define failure-transparent:** <span data-chatgpt-prompt="define failure-transparent (computers and software)">Failure-transparent is a term used in computer science and software engineering to describe a system or software that is resilient and able to handle failures without disrupting or completely stopping the system's operation.
+A failure-transparent system can detect and handle errors, failures, and unexpected events without compromising the overall functioning of the system.
+Such a system is designed to provide high availability and fault tolerance, ensuring the continuity of the system's operation even in the face of hardware, software, or network failures.
+In simple terms, a failure-transparent system is one that fails gracefully, allowing the system to continue functioning despite any issues or faults that may arise.</span>

 ## See Also

 * [Wikipedia: Failure-transparency](https://wikipedia.org/wiki/Failure_transparency): TODO

 * [Dictionary: TODO](TODO)

-* [OpenAI: failure-transparent](https:://openai.com): <span data-chatgpt-prompt="define failure-transparent (computers and software)">Failure-transparent is a term used in computer science and software engineering to describe a system or software that is resilient and able to handle failures without disrupting or completely stopping the system's operation.
-A failure-transparent system can detect and handle errors, failures, and unexpected events without compromising the overall functioning of the system.
-Such a system is designed to provide high availability and fault tolerance, ensuring the continuity of the system's operation even in the face of hardware, software, or network failures.
-In simple terms, a failure-transparent system is one that fails gracefully, allowing the system to continue functioning despite any issues or faults that may arise.</span>